My finances, my projects, my life

 The rate to be applied to the depreciation base depends on the age of your property on 1 January of the tax year in question.

-> Housing completed before 1 January 2021*: If your property was built less than 6 years ago, the depreciation rate is 6%.
-If your property was built between 6 and 60 years ago, the rate is 2%.
-And if your property is even older, the rate is 3%.
-This rule also applies to any investment costs for renovating an old property where the work was completed before 1 January 2021 and the costs come to more than 20% of the purchase price or cost price of the building.
+> Housing completed before 1 January 2021*: If your property was built less than 6 years before 1 January of the tax year, the depreciation rate is 6%.
+For properties older than 6 years, the rate is 2%.
+This rule also applies to any investment costs for renovating an old property where the work was completed before 1 January 2021.

 → The depreciation rate for a property bought before 1941 is 2.5%.